 Fair Valuation of Foreign Securities Based on U.S. Market Movements.
 A third party fair valuation vendor provides a fair value for foreign securities held by the Funds based on certain factors and methodologies (involving, generally, tracking valuation correlations between the U.S. market and each foreign security) applied by the fair valuation vendor in the event that there are movements in the U.S. market that exceed a specific threshold that has been established by the Adviser.
-The Adviser has also established a "confidence"

-interval" that is used to determine the level of correlation between the value of a foreign security and movements in the U.S. market that is required for a particular security to be fair valued when the threshold is exceeded.
-In the event that the threshold established by the Adviser is exceeded on a specific day, the Adviser values the foreign securities in the Funds' portfolios that exceed the applicable "confidence interval" based upon the fair values provided by the fair valuation vendor.
-In the event that the Adviser believes that the fair values provided by the fair valuation vendor.
-We will determine in good faith the fair value of the foreign securities, subject to Board oversight.
+The Adviser has also established a "confidence interval" that is used to determine the level of correlation between the value of a foreign security and movements in the U.S. market that is required for a particular security to be fair valued when the threshold is exceeded.
+In the event that the threshold established by the Adviser is exceeded on a specific day, the Adviser values the foreign securities in the Funds' portfolios that exceed the applicable "confidence interval" based upon the fair values provided by the fair valuation vendor are not reliable, the Adviser will determine in good faith the fair value of the foreign securities, subject to Board oversight.